Buying Pre-Owned Computers with Used Software: Know Before You Buy

 Should You Purchase Used Software?

 Buying a used computer can seem extremely cost effective.
 However, it’s helpful to know what problems may arise.
-Used computers often come with preloaded software, a tempting way to save money and time.
-Some programs have non-transferrable licensing agreements that place you in breach of contract situations when they run secondhand.
+Used computers, when they aren’t refurbished and wiped, can come with preloaded software, a tempting way to save money and time.
+But some programs have non-transferrable licensing agreements that place you in breach of contract situations when they run secondhand.
 Before buying a used computer, be sure to ask the following questions to avoid potential software licensing infringements.

 There are many software license types and understanding the agreement associated with each application is important.
 Is the software licensed as Original Equipment Manufacturer (OEM), Individual, Volume, Client Access License (CAL), Node Locked, Subscription, Trial, or Free (to name a few)?
 Can the preloaded software legally transfer to you as the new owner?